janverschelde/PHCpack/src/doc/source/options.rst

 will give two generic points on the sphere, computed in quad double precision.

-phc -m : Mixed-Volume Computation via lift+prune and MixedVol
+phc -m : mixed volume Computation via lift+prune and MixedVol
 -------------------------------------------------------------

-The options of phc -m are a subset of the options of phc -r.
+The menu choices of ``phc -m`` are a subset of the menu of ``phc -r``.
-The focus on phc -m is on mixed volumes.
+The focus on ``phc -m`` is on mixed volumes.
 For polynomial systems with as many equations as unknowns, the mixed volume of the Newton polytopes gives a generically sharp upper bound on the number of isolated solutions with coordinates different from zero.

+The ability to focus only on solutions with all coordinates different from zero stems from the fact that shifting Newton polytopes (which corresponds to multiplying the polynomials with one monomial) does not increase their volumes.
+With polyhedral homotopies, we can solve systems of polynomials with negative exponents for the variables, the so-called :index:`Laurent polynomials`.

 The :index:`mixed volume` of a tuple of Newton polytopes is defined as the coefficient in the expansion of the volume